SiliconLabs/peripheral_examples/series0/dma/linked_list/readme.txt

 Subsection: DMA Control
 Control Structure: DMA Cycle Types
 Cycle Type: Ping-Pong

-Software requests a DMA transfer on a linked list of 4 descriptors, which each move 8 halfwords of memory into a destination buffer.
-The callback function is called after every descriptor.

 How to Test:
 1) Update the kit's firmware from the Simplicity Launcher (if necessary)